23 × 17 cm | 9 × 6.5 in 140 ills | 176 pages Paperback

 Between States addresses relationships between aesthetics and politics through the exploration of different locations and political conditions.
-The book focuses on the complex geography of Israel/ Palestine, where borders and the nature of political statehood remain unresolved.
-The title Between States refers to the unfinished political nature of this area, while also describing the condition of in-between-ness defined by the book itself as it shifts from artistic concerns to more explicitly political subjects.
-This in-between-ness also relates to the complex spatial relationships between the UK, Israel, and the West Bank that were involved in the development of the dialogue between the two authors.
+The book focuses on the complex geography of Israel/Palestine, where borders and the nature of political statehood remain unresolved.
+The title Between States alludes to the absence of resolution in the region, describing the condition of in-between-ness defined by the book itself as it shifts from artistic concerns to more explicitly political subjects.
+This in-between-ness also relates to the complex spatial relationships between the UK, Israel, and the West Bank, key to the development of the dialogue between the two authors.

 As well as paintings by Reeb and photographs and articles by both authors, the book also includes works by other visual producers, such as Hans Haacke, Peter Kennard, Miki Kratsman, and ActiveStills.